IRE-Mudlet-Mapping/ire-mapping-script/README.md

 - mapping
 - scriptable exits

-The script is written and maintained by Vadi, with Qwindor doing the notable mapping in Achaea.

-To contact Qwindor about adjustments that need to be made to the Achaean crowdmap you can contact him in game or on skype at "qwindor.rousseau".
-Please include room numbers if possible to make it easier and faster for the corrections to be made.

-The script is open-source and includes contributions from Kard, Keneanung, Patrick, Qwindor, Wyd and others!
+The script is originally written by Vadi and includes contributions from Kard, Keneanung, Patrick, Qwindor, Wyd and others!
 Would you like to add something?
 Submit a PR!

+Are you a game admin and would like to add another game to the script?
+[See here](https://wiki.mudlet.org/w/Adding_your_mud_to_the_IRE_mapping_script).

+Notable mappers:
+- Qwindor (Achaea)
+- you?